-Swine Showmanship: Showmanship classes will be brought back to the show ring and will be judged by age category (Exploration Age (ages 5-8), Novice, Junior, Senior, Fun).
-Exploration Age will be the first showmanship class.
-The participant will be accompanied by an older 4-H member for assistance in the ring, as needed.
+Swine Showmanship: Showmanship classes will be brought back to the show ring and will be judged by age category.
+Classes will be in the order: Exploration (ages 5-8), Novice, Junior, Senior, and Fun.
+Exploration Age participants can/will be accompanied by an older 4-H member for assistance in the ring, as needed.
 See Department E Livestock Showmanship for more details.

-• At the conclusion of the Showmanship age divisions, a fun showmanship Contest will be conducted for 4-H members do not own an animal but who would like to gain experience exhibiting a borrowed animal.
+• At the conclusion of the Showmanship age divisions, a Fun Showmanship Contest will be conducted for 4-H Members who do not own an animal but who would like to gain experience.
+If the exhibitor needs to borrow an animal, they must obtain permission from the owner of that animal in advance of the contest.